M4P VS. M4A: The Similarities & The Differences

 Once the iTunes Music Store launched we saw the introduction of “Protected” AAC files (.m4p).
 These are the files types that were originally sold on the iTunes Store that had DRM (Digital Rights Management) copy protection in them.

-In 2007, Apple introduces "iTunes Plus". iTunes Plus refers to songs and some music videos* in high-quality AAC format that don't have Digital Rights Management (DRM).
+In 2007, Apple introduces “iTunes Plus”. iTunes Plus refers to songs and some music videos* in high-quality AAC format that doesn’t have Digital Rights Management (DRM).
 The file extension associated with songs purchased from iTunes Plus is .m4a.

 In 2009, Apple finally allowed you to upgrade the protected AAC (.m4p) to iTunes Plus in DRM-free M4A format.
 An individual track upgrade costs 30 cents, or you can choose to upgrade your entire purchased protected music.
 However, this option quietly disappeared when Apple announced a suite of iCloud-linked music services in 2011.

-In 2013, Apple introduce iTunes Match. iTunes Match scans your iTunes music library.
+In 2013, Apple introduces iTunes Match. iTunes Match scans your iTunes music library.
 Once the scanning is complete your music is available to you on any iOS device.
 You no longer have to sync the music files from your Mac to your phone.
 And you don’t even need to keep local copies of the files on your Mac if you don’t want to.